ssk-d/fireflutter/README.md

 If you see error like below, check if you have properly set Firestore rules and indexes.

 `[cloud_firestore/failed-precondition] Operation was rejected because the system is not in a state required for the operation's execution.
 If performing a query, ensure it has been indexed via the Firebase console.`

+## After ff.editPost or ff.editComment, nothing happens?

+Check Internet connectivity.
+And fireflutter works in offline.
+So, even though there is no Internet, posting would works.
+If you want to continue without Internet, you shuold `await`.